webrecorder/authsign/README.md

 ### Trusted Roots

-To indicate the trusted domain and timestamp certs, the `trusted.yaml` file includes the fingerprints (sha-256 hashes) of valid roots.
+To indicate the trusted domain and timestamp certs, the `authsigner/trusted/roots.yaml` file includes the fingerprints (sha-256 hashes) of valid roots.
 Currently, this includes the Lets Encrypt CA root and the root for the timestamping server (freetsa.org)

-Additional trusted roots can beadded as needed.
+Additional trusted roots can be added as needed.
+A different trusted roots yaml can be specified in the YAML config as well (see config.sample.yaml for more info)

 ## Certificate Generation